 A lifeguard recommended that we go to Lydgate State Park Beach Park.
 What’s really cool about this beach is that it is protected by a rock cove which protects you from the wave break.
 It also has good snorkeling by the rocks!

-If you choose this route and you are feeling extra adventurous you can even stop by Wailua Falls one of the more accessible falls of Kauai, Wailua Falls will not disappoint!
-Drive right up to this falls and get a jaw-dropping view.
+If you choose this route and you are feeling extra adventurous you can even stop by Wailua Falls one of the more accessible waterfalls on Kauai.
+Experience 2 waterfalls that you can drive right up to this waterfall.
+From the road, you will get a jaw-dropping view!